slowriot/anubis/README.md

 # Anubis - Git Pages for Akash and Radicle

-Host a website anonymously, using decentralised Akash resources, directly from a Radicle or git repository.
+Host a website anonymously, using decentralised [Akash](https://akash.network/) resources, directly from a [Radicle](https://radicle.xyz/) or git repository.
 Updating the repository will rebuild and update the website automatically.
-Existing GitHub Pages repositories can be migrated with no alteration.
+Existing [GitHub Pages](https://pages.github.com/) repositories can be migrated with no alteration.

 Anubis runs on Akash, and fetches a git repository - either from a public git url on the internet, or a repository on Radicle - and renders it as a webpage.
 This is effectively identical to how GitHub Pages works, but without the requirement to host your content on Github (although it will also work with Github URLs).

+Anubis can also be run locally, or on other hosting providers - anywhere you can execute a [Docker](https://www.docker.com/) image.

 ## The Akash part
 Deploying on the Akash system allows for decentralised, anonymous, censorship-resistant hosting, at a lower price than equivalent resources from major cloud providers such as AWS.